This add-on is operated by Jan Wrobel

 Integration with wwwhisper service is provided via Ruby Rack and Node.js Connect middlewares.
 This minimizes integration cost, there is no need to modify your application code and explicitly call wwwhisper API.

 You can visit a demo site authorized by the wwwhisper add-on.
-The site is configured to allow everyone access, but still require authorization.
+The site is configured to allow everyone access, but still require authentication.

 Provisioning the add-on